Mukti-M/Hackathon2-Team-3/README.md

 # EuroTrip Insights

-The **Tourist Travel Modes** in Europe dataset provides insights into the travel behaviors of tourists visiting various European destinations.
+The **EuroTrip Insights** dataset provides insights into the travel behaviors of tourists visiting various European destinations.
 The dataset includes information on travel duration, transport modes, costs, accommodation type , and seasonal trends.
 This analysis aims to uncover patterns in tourism, inform budget-friendly travel decisions, and help businesses and Tourists optimise their services.

 # ![alt text](eurotravel.jpg)